trentmc/mojito/README.md

 Once just one MOJITO run is done at a process node, the results are stored as a db for future queries by other designers.
 Therefore MOJITO supports a "specs-in sized-topology-out" workflow with immediate turnaround.

+There are two main versions of MOJITO.
+This is the basic, simplest, and most stable version.
+The other version is faster ("TAPAS" extension), variation-aware ("R" extension), and has a bigger topology library; it's at: https://github.com/trentmc/mojito_r_tapas

 Main MOJITO references
 ======================